-"Indebtedness" of any Person means all obligations of such Person which in accordance with GAAP should be classified upon a balance sheet of such Person as liabilities of such Person, and in any event, regardless of how classified in accordance with GAAP, shall include (i) all obligations of such Person for borrowed money or which has been incurred in connection with the acquisition of property or assets, (ii) obligations secured by any lien or other charge upon property or assets owned by such Person, even though such Person has not assumed or become liable for the payment of such obligations, and (iii) obligations created or arising under any conditional sale or other title retention agreement with respect to property acquired by such Person, notwithstanding the fact that the rights and remedies of such seller, lender or lessor under such agreement in the event of default are limited to repossession or sale of the property.
+"Indebtedness" of any Person means all obligations of such Person which in accordance with GAAP should be classified upon a balance sheet of such Person as liabilities of such Person, and in any event, regardless of how classified in accordance with GAAP, shall include (i) all obligations of such Person for borrowed money or which has been incurred in connection with the acquisition of property or assets owned by such Person, even though such Person has not assumed or become liable for the payment of such obligations, and (iii) obligations created or arising under any conditional sale or other title retention agreement with respect to property acquired by such Person, notwithstanding the fact that the rights and remedies of such seller, lender or lessor under such agreement in the event of default are limited to reposession or sale of the property.

-"Intellectual Property" means all (a) patents, patent applications, patent disclosures, and improvements thereto, (b) trademarks, service marks, trade dress, logos, trade names, and corporate names and registrations and applications for registration thereof, (c) copyrights and registrations and applications for registration thereof, (d) mask works and registrations and applications for registration thereof, (e) computer software, data and documentation, (f) trade secrets and confidential business information (including ideas, formulas, compositions, inventions (whether patentable or unpatentable and whether or not reduced to practice), know-how, manufacturing and production processes and techniques, research and development information, software products, books, programs, tapes or other projects in development, drawings, specifications, designs, plans, proposals, technical data, copyrightable works, financial, marketing, and business data, pricing and cost information, business and marketing plans, and customer and supplier lists and information), (g) other proprietary rights, and (h) copies and tangible embodiments thereof (in whatever form or medium).
+"Intellectual Property" means all (a) patents, patent applications, patent disclosures, and improvements thereto, (b) trademarks, service marks, trade dress, logos, trade names, and corporate names and registrations and applications for registration thereof, (c) copyrights and registrations and applications for registration thereof, (d) mask works and registrations and applications for registration thereof, (e) computer software, data and documentation, (f) trade secrets and confidential business information (including ideas, formulas, compositions, inventions (whether patentable or unpatentable and whether or not reduced to practice), know-how, manufacturing and production processes and techniques, research and development information, software products, books, programs, tapes or other projects in development, drawings, specifications, designs, plans, proposals, technical data, copyrightable works, financial, marketing, and business data, pricing and cost information, (g) other proprietary rights, and (h) copies and tangible embodiments thereof (in whatever form or medium).